 April 22, 2025 | Michail Takach

-Annie Hindle: America's first drag king
+Annie Hindle: America's first celebrity drag king

 Annie Hindle

 In antebellum America, there were twice as many male roles as female roles at any given time.
-Female performers were expected to be attractive, while docile and subservient.
+Female performers were expected to be attractitive, while docile and subservient.
 Actresses were expected to be objects of beauty first, and morally upright second.
 They were not allowed to perform comedy – especially off-color or racy jokes.

 For this reason, classical theater still cast men in a surprising number of female dramatic roles, especially roles that were intended to be comical or satirical.
 In other words, female impersonators were more highly valued (and more highly paid) by most American theater companies than female actresses.